Menu

 Starting School

 Starting School is daunting, exciting, emotional, and I’m not even talking about the kids here!
 It’s a big logistical change to a routine you’ve probably had for a few years now, and a new prospect for your child and you as a parent.
 But don’t worry, I’m here to help guide you through it.
 I first started this website when Ewan, my eldest, was 3 but starting school in the September.
 He would have only turned 4 in the June and be into proper school just a few short months later - it felt like madness and I often lamented the loss of my baby.
 As an ex-teaching assistant working across early years I knew what I needed to do to prepare him but as usual I was limited on time and energy.
 I also had Florence at home, who at the time was a very determined and typical toddler.
 So I started doing bits and bobs, five minutes a day, to help get him ready the best way I knew how.
-I’ve written out my tips below but since those early days I have written two books about this very topic.
+I’ve written out my tips below but since those early days I have written 3 books about this very topic.
 I feel as I’ve been both on the school side and the parent side I have a helpful insight to support those that might feel overwhelmed by this big new adventure.
 If you’d rather hear me chat through these ideas than read the article below then here is a video of me talking through all things starting school - WATCH HERE.

 1 - Support and encourage them to get dressed on their own